KygekDev/KygekDev/README.md

 - [Scoreboard](https://poggit.pmmp.io/p/Scoreboard) by [@AyzrixYTB](https://github.com/AyzrixYTB) (Fix typo in README.md)
 - [LiveXYZ](https://poggit.pmmp.io/p/LiveXYZ) by [@dktapps-pm-pl](https://github.com/dktapps-pm-pl)

-For more plugins and virions, please see the [full list](https://github.com/stars/KygekDev/lists/contributed-pmmp-plugins) of contributed plugins and virions that I created on GitHub.
+For more MSS plugins and virions, please see the [full list](https://github.com/stars/KygekDev/lists/contributed-pmmp-plugins) of contributed MSS plugins and virions that I created on GitHub.

 **NOTE:** I can help you review your PocketMine-MP plugins to ensure they are ready to be released in Poggit.
 If you are interested, please join [my Discord server](https://discord.gg/TstDS9jZf7) so we can better discuss together regarding to your plugin(s).